tonypilz/singleton/README.md

 The first case is simple.
 As globally accessible classes are just regular classes they can be tested like a regular class.

-The second case requires more attention.
-In order to test code that accesses global instances those instances usually need to be replaced by mocks during the test.
-How this can be achieved is illustrated in the following example:
+The second case requires some extra work.
+In order to test code that accesses global instances those instances usually need to be replaced for the duration of the test by mock-ups.
+The following example illustrates how this can be done:

 ```cpp
 struct A